syncfusion-content/maui-docs/MAUI/Calendar/selections.md

 ## Multiple selection
 The `Multiple` selection can be performed in the Calendar by setting the `CalendarSelectionMode` property to `Multiple`.
-In this Selection, you can able to select a multiple dates from the cell.
-If you want to remove the selected cell by clicking the same cell again.
+In this selection, you can select multiple dates from the cell.
+If you want to remove the selected cell, click the same cell again.

 {% tabs %}
 {% highlight xaml tabtitle="MainPage.xaml" %}